RyanButler53/Total-Serialism/README.md

 `python3 main.py` or `./run`

-There are 2 non rigorous test suites:
-`build/analysisMatrix-test` and `build/serialismGenerator-test`

 If you don't have pyqt installed, you can specify a seed for randomness with

 `sh score.sh <seed>`.